Open-Markets-Initiative/Directory/Patents/ReadMe.md

 https://patents.google.com/patent/US8321465B2/en

-A one-to-many approach using an Interface Design Language and a source generation tool for several languages in a subset of binary protocols.
+A one-to-many approach using an Interface Design Language and a source generation tool for a specific subset of binary protocols and storage.

 ## Universal binary specification model